 Machine learning model is a computer science construct that generates an inference, or prediction, based on input data.

-Model is a physical, mathematical, or otherwise logical representation of a system, entity, phenomenon, process or data
+Model is a physical, mathematical, or otherwise logical representation of a system, entity, phenomenon, process or data.

 Model drift is a term from the field of machine learning.
 It refers to the phenomenon that the predictive accuracy of machine learning models can degrade over time.
 The reasons for this are, for example, that assumptions or variable dependencies that were still valid when the models were created and trained have changed over time.
 Measures such as retraining or tuning the models can eliminate model drift.